10 Essentials for Your Travel Toiletry Kit

 The bar soap or body wash in your average hotel room isn’t ideal for washing your face at the end of the day.
 Bringing your own cleansing options that help address your specific skincare needs makes for a much better situation.

-You can choose from a variety of formulations available in travel sizes, from gel cleansers and scrubs to foaming face washes.
-And makeup-removing or facial-cleaning wipes are easy to stash in a toiletry kit without taking up a lot of space (and super easy to use when you’re tired after a long day of sightseeing).
+There are a variety of formulations available in travel sizes, from gel cleansers and scrubs to foaming face washes.
+And makeup-removing or facial-cleaning wipes are easy to stash in a toiletry kit without taking up a lot of space (bonus: wipes don’t count as liquids, which if you’re traveling carry-on is extra great).

 4. Deodorant

-Let’s face it: Traveling can make you sweaty, whether you’re dashing to catch a plane or bus or hiking through scenic terrain.
-So you’ll want some deodorant or antiperspirant in your travel toiletry kit.
+Here’s the truth: Traveling can be sweaty, whether you’re dashing to catch a plane or bus or hiking through scenic terrain.
+And since you’re likely to reuse certain items of clothing, it’s extra important to manage odors, making deodorant or antiperspirant a vital part of your travel toiletry kit.

 You can go for a traditional antiperspirant, a natural deodorant, or even deodorant wipes for quickly freshening up between activities when there’s no time for a shower.
 Whatever you choose, you won’t regret having it.
 Stick to travel-sized deodorants and antiperspirants; they’re easier to carry and still last a long time.

-TourScoop recommends: We like the options from NativeDegreePacifica, and Dove.
-You can find a range of choices from these and other brands at TargetAmazonWalmart, and Sephora.
+TourScoop recommends: I like the options from NativeDegreePacifica, and Dove.

 5. Moisturizer/Serum